maboiteaspam/dns-via-dht/README.md

   Commands:

-    announce <dns>  Announce a DNS on the network resolve <dns>   Resolve a DNS on the network dhtstart        Start empty DHT
+    announce <dns> [passphrase]  Announce a DNS on the network resolve <dns> <publickey>    Resolve a DNS on the network dhtstart                     Start empty DHT

   Options: